Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *How is the program designed?
 Don't go into detail, just explain the higher level concepts.*

 ### 4.9 Design Languages
+In this document Unified Modeling Language (UML) will be used as the modeling language for the diagrams.
+The modeling language is used for emphasising the static structure and dynamic behaviour of the system.

+*Are there any other languages that will be used to explain the design?*

 ## 5. Design Viewpoints
 ### 5.1 Introduction
 ### 5.2 Context Viewpoints